ruby-R53/VMerger/README.md

   the video and audio streams.
 However, _all_ the videos _must_ be in the exact same resolution, framerate, and codec.
-- filter: requires a ton of RAM depending on how many videos you have and their quality and you need to re-encode it, however, here you can merge videos with different resolutions, refresh rates and even codecs.
+- filter: requires a ton of RAM depending on how many videos you have and their quality and the final video must be re-encoded, however, here you can merge videos with different resolutions, refresh rates and even codecs.

 **Choose what fits your use-case the best.**